AccelByte/extend-vivox-authorization-service-go/README.md

    bash getusertoken.sh <username> <password>
    ```

    > :info: Make sure the user has a role which contains this permission:
-   `ADMIN:NAMESPACE:{namespace}:CLOUDSAVE:RECORD [CREATE,READ,UPDATE,DELETE]`.
+   `ADMIN:NAMESPACE:{namespace}:VIVOX:TOKEN [READ]`.

 3. The REST API service can then be tested by opening Swagger UI at
    `http://localhost:8000/vivoxauth/apidocs/`.
 Use this to create an API request
    to try the endpoints.

    > :info: Depending on the envar you set for `BASE_PATH`, the service will
    have different service URL.
 This how it's the formatted
    `http://localhost:8000/<base_path>`

    ![swagger-interface](./docs/images/swagger-interface.png)